-Women are the main buyers of Father’s Day gifts.
+No. Women are the main buyers of Father’s Day gifts.
 They are your target promotional audience.
 You’ll get a far better take-up and higher revenue if you focus your salon marketing activities towards them and their needs.

 Father’s Day for barbers and male-only grooming specialists

-Targeting women can be tricky for barbers and male-only grooming specialists as fewer women will be following you online or coming into your salon or barbershop.
-Facebook advertising can help here as it lets you target your advertisement by gender, age and geographical area.
+Targeting women can be tricky for barbers and male only grooming specialists as fewer women will be following you online or coming into your salon or barbershop.
+So use social media advertising to reach this audience as you can target your advertisement by gender, age and geographical area.